ystallonne/MDC/README.md

 Module Design
 -------------

 ### Display
-The `Display` class is the module’s controller.
+The `Display` class is the moduleâ€™s controller.
 Its methods wrap a subset of the available MDC commands.
 Simple use of the class looks like:

 	/// <summary>
 	/// Clears the display.